fraser-dempster/fraser-dempster/README.md

 ## Hey there 👋
 I'm **Fraser**, currently a Full Stack Developer at Barclays where I build, test, and deploy multiple applications to provide the best experience for our retail investing customers.

-- I'm currently working on
-You can find out more about me and a few of me projects on my website: [fraserdempster.com](fraserdempster.com).

 - 🔭 I’m currently working on [fraserdempster.com](fraserdempster.com)
 - 🌱 I’m currently learning Tailwind CSS and FastAPI
 - 📫 All of my projects are available at [fraserdempster.com](fraserdempster.com)